A new Weyl group action related to the quasi-classical Gelfand-Graev action: Introduction

 Comparing the above two scenarios that $\afbc$ appears, the following question occurs to us quite naturally.
-Since there are two Weyl groups associated with $\afbc$ in some way, one by the \grk\ action, another via its quiver varieties explanation, do they correlate with each other?
-A classical result pertains to this question is that the Springer representation for the Weyl group has an interpretation in terms of the Weyl group action on Nakajima quiver varieties,~\cites{Nakajima:1994aa,Slodowy:1980aa}.
-Combining this result with the relation between the Springer representation and the \grk\ action, the answer to the above question seems to be positive.
+Since there are two Weyl group actions associated with $\afbc$ in some way, one by the \grk\ action, another via its quiver varieties explanation and Nakajima's result, do they correlate with each other?
+A classical result pertains to this question is that the Springer representation for the Weyl group has an interpretation in terms of the Weyl group action on the Nakajima quiver varieties,~\cites{Nakajima:1994aa,Slodowy:1980aa}.
+In view of this fact, as well as the relation between the Springer representation and the \grk\ action, the answer to the above question seems to be positive.

-To address this question more concretely, we need to find a method to construct a Weyl group action on $\afbc$ in a quiver theoretic way and compare the newly constructed Weyl group action with the \grk\ action.
-However, since $\afbc$ in some sense is just an example of a larger class of varieties associated to a quiver, which we called DKS type varieties, if we can find a quiver theoretic Weyl group action on $\afbc$, it seems equally plausible to such an action existing on a general DKS type variety.
+Note that Nakajima's result only deals with the \hkh\ quotients of $\afbc$.
+To give a precise formulation of our comparison question, we would like to construct a Weyl group action on $\afbc$ itself, not on its \hkh\ quotients, in a quiver theoretic way.
+However, since $\afbc$ is just an example of a certain class of varieties associated with a quiver, which are called DKS type varieties, if we can find a quiver theoretic Weyl group action on $\afbc$, it seems equally plausible to expect such an action existing on a general DKS type variety.
 This is true indeed.
 Given the dimension vectors $\bfv,\bfw$ of a quiver, we denote such a variety by $\cM(\bfv,\bfw)$.
 We are going to show the following result.

-\begin{theorem} Fix a quiver $Q$ of $\ade$ type, i.e.\ having a finite Weyl group.
+\begin{theorem}[{$=$Theorem~\ref{thm:main-re}}] Fix a quiver $Q$ of $\ade$ type, i.e.\ having a finite Weyl group.
 Let $\bfC$ be the Cartan matrix of the quiver.
-If $\bfw = \bfC \bfv$, then there is a Weyl group action on the variety $\cM(\bfv,\bfw)$ associated to $Q$. \end{theorem}
+If $\bfw = \bfC \bfv$, then there is a Weyl group action on the variety $\cM(\bfv,\bfw)$ associated with $Q$. \end{theorem}

-The Weyl group action in the above theorem is in accordance with Nakajima's theorem about the the Weyl group action on $\{\kM_{\zeta}(\bfv,\bfw) | \zeta\in \bR^3\otimes \opi \bR^{n}\}$ mentioned before.
+The Weyl group action in the above theorem is compatible with the Weyl group action on $\{\kM_{\zeta}(\bfv,\bfw) | \zeta\in \bR^3\otimes \opi \bR^{n}\}$, i.e.\ Nakajima's theorem mentioned before.
 In fact, note that the \hkh\ reduction of $\cM(\bfv,\bfw)$ at $\zeta$ is $\kM_{\zeta}(\bfv,\bfw)$.
 Via such a reduction, the Weyl group action on $\cM(\bfv,\bfw)$ descends exactly to the Weyl group action appearing in Nakajima's theorem.
-Therefore, the Weyl group action in the theorem fits well for our comparison question in \S~\ref{sub:comp-q}.
+Therefore, the Weyl group action in the above theorem fits well for our comparison question raised at the beginning of this subsection.